 ● Holding separate elections for Senators rather than holding elections during provincial elections

-● Adjusting the number of Senators assigned to each province and territory based on population (representation by population)
+● Adjusting the number of Senators assigned to each province and territory based on population (representation by population) and the GDP of the provinces

 ● Amending the Senate so that elected Senators may introduce legislation related to any issue, instead of restricting them from specific legislation including those related to spending